Compound arch

 A compound arch is an arch built using multiple independent sub-arches stacked vertically, with their arcs of voussoirs placed one on the top of the other.
 The goal of using a compound arch is usually to increase the overall strength and reliability (if only one sub-arch is fractured, the structure still stands).
 Each of these sub-arches, or "rings", of which the whole compound arch is composed, is called an arch order.
 In some compound orders their faces are in the same plane.
-But as a rule the orders are successively recessed, i.e. the innermost sub-arch, or order, is narrow, the next above it broader, the next is broader still, and so on.
+But as a rule the orders are successively recessed (recessed orders), i.e. the innermost sub-arch, or order, is narrow, the next above it broader, the next is broader still, and so on.